-The retail banking business is focused on offering a range of fixed deposit products.
+The retail banking business was focused on offering a range of fixed deposit products.
 The deposits were predominantly used to fund the Bank's BTL portfolio.
-Following the sale of the BTL portfolio in June 2020, the Bank is paying out the residual deposits on maturity and no fresh business is being generated.
-The residual book will continue to be held by the Bank following change in control.
+Following the sale of the BTL portfolio in June 2020, the Bank has been paying out the residual deposits on maturity and no fresh business was being generated.
+As part of the wind down plan, the Bank will close all its deposit accounts before filing its application with the regulators for revocation of banking licence.